hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/optimal_convergence.rst

 The objective of optimally trading off risk and returns can lead to quite different solutions compared with the standard arbitrage objective assumed in convergence trades.
-Standard arbitrage strategies and/or delta neutral convergence trades are designed to explore long-term arbitrage opportunities but do typically not optimally exploit the short-run risk return trade-off.
+Traditional arbitrage strategies and/or delta neutral convergence trades are designed to explore long-term arbitrage opportunities but usually do not exploit the short-run risk-return trade-off optimally.
 By placing arbitrage opportunities in the context of a portfolio maximization problem, the optimal convergence strategy accounts for both arbitrage opportunities and diversification benefits.